material-components/material-components-web/packages/mdc-switch/README.md

 If you are using a JavaScript framework, such as React or Angular, you can create a switch for your framework.
 Depending on your needs, you can use the _Simple Approach: Wrapping MDC Web Vanilla Components_, or the _Advanced Approach: Using Foundations and Adapters_.
 Please follow the instructions [here](../../docs/integrating-into-frameworks.md).

-## Event Handlers
-If wrapping the switch component it is necessary to add an event handler for native control change events that calls the `handleChange` foundation method.
-For an example of this, see the [MDCSwitch](index.js) component `initialSyncWithDOM` method.

 ### `MDCSwitchAdapter`

 | Method Signature | Description |